Symbolic Landscapes

 Falls

-As the videos above suggest in a humorous way, Russians aren’t alone in going against a fundamental principles of international law — respect for sovereignty.
 The same heavy symbolic language I use to refer to Russia’s total violation of Ukrainian sovereignty — a river of blood, the apple of knowledge, the fall from Eden, Apocalypse, magic black horses, the Road to Damascus, Redemption, etc. — can be used for many acts of massive violence.
 The Eagles suggest as much in their 2007 song “Long Road Out of Eden,” where they see the road the US is on as a highway.
 The “dazed and drunk” driver is George Bush, and his “propaganda” is most likely his false claims about Weapons of Mass Destruction and Mission Accomplished in Iraq.

 While this is an American vision of error, the general idea of driving dazed & drunk on propaganda & entitlement also applies to Putin and his war in Ukraine.
-It’s worth looking again at Golikov’s troika (which refers to three horses pull a carriage), with the steeds flying up in all direction and the drivers struggling like storm-tossed sailors in an ocean of wolves:
+It’s worth looking again at Golikov’s troika (which refers to the three horses that pull a carriage), with the steeds flying up in all direction and the drivers struggling like storm-tossed sailors in an ocean of wolves:

 Troika with Wolves, 1924, by Ivan Ivanovich Golikov (1886–1937).
 DateMedium: miniature on a cigarette case.
 Source/Photographer: http://palekh.narod.ru/g/golikov/golii_04.jpg.
 (From Wikimedia Commons, colour enhabnced by RYC)